 Oliver Cruz (Sam) is a newbie to the world of acting and is excited to make his debut!
 He is joining the Israel-Palestine Conversation show because he is passionate about the subject, and wants to be involved in any way he can.
 He has had a few romps in the theater world doing improv classes, and playing a 5 second long part when he was 10 but he doesn’t count that.
 Off the stage, Oliver is a multimedia sculpture artist and a musician who plays drums in a band called Platinum Sweat.

-Ami Dayan (Ariel, lead writer) pursues socially conscious theatre that fosters dialogue across divides.
+Ami Dayan (Playwright, Ariel) pursues socially conscious theatre that fosters dialogue across divides.
 He is the creator of Standing for humanity in Gaza and Israel (2024 True West Award), and founder of The Interview Game, a platform for deepening connections through reciprocal interviews.
 Colorado credits include Masked, Reason, A Tale of a Tiger, and Conviction.
 He is grateful to Mr. Sergio Atallah, Bud Coleman and the cast for their humanity and solidarity.

 Julia Halaby (Reema) received her Bachelor of Arts from Western State College in Gunnison and a Masters of Arts in Education from University of Colorado, Boulder.
 She has been a public school teacher, both in Social Studies and Special Education for 34 years.
 She has held teaching positions throughout the state of Colorado and has developed sensitivity to native and indigenous concerns, socio-economic inequity and diversity.
 Born to a Palestinian father and an American mother; it was in learning to navigate the Israel-Palestine conflict that Julia discovered Compassionate Listening.
 It is her belief that artistry in communicating with self and others is the key to happiness and fulfillment.